-The Forestry, Fisheries, and Wildlife (FFW) major uses basic biology to create sustainable solutions for ecosystems, habitats, and plant and animal species that are impacted by human use of the environment.
+The Forestry, Fisheries, and Wildlife (FFW) major utilizes applied biology to create sustainable solutions for ecosystems, habitats, and plant and animal species that are impacted by human use of the environment.
 Forestry, wildlife, and aquatic specialists address the biological, economic, and social aspects of various ecosystems.
 This includes managing forest lands, freshwater and coastal ecosystems, and fish and wildlife, incorporating landscape restoration and habitat conservation into their practices.
 The FFW major provides coursework that is required for certification by the following professional societies: the Wildlife Society, Society of American Foresters, and the American Fisheries Society.

 There are 3 different tracks a student can focus on within the Forestry, Fisheries, and Wildlife major: